 The reality of financial planning is that even if money is earning a decent rate of return, it may NOT be working as hard and efficiently as it could be.
 Only when you put your MONEY IN MOTION, BEING USED MULTIPLE TIMES, and COORDINATING various financial products you buy into what you can DO with them in combination with another, will you achieve personal economic success.
 Whole life insurance is a cornerstone tool of the “banking” concept, and plays an integral role to your success.
 With its ability to be used as collateral, YOU CAN FINANCE things you buy throughout your lifetime, BYPASSING normal lending methodology, and avoiding emptying your tank when paying cash, which over time leads to EVER-INCREASING GROWTH.
 It will also allow you to make better investment decisions, because your focus is not on chasing the highest rate of return, but of the movement of your money through other investment opportunities.

 You can discover other alternative investments that have predictable results and are backed by real assets that I recommend by clicking through here.

-If you wish to learn more, about whole life insurance, please click here to download a free copy of Kim Butler’s Live Your Life Insurance.
-If you would like to discuss setting up a properly designed policy or discuss other alternative investment options, please click here or call the number at the top of the page.
+If you wish to learn more, about whole life insurance, and discuss setting up a properly designed policy, or other alternative investment options, please click here or call the number at the top of the page.